angel-2022cal/World_Weather_Analysis/README.md

       5).
 Collect the following data from the JSON file and add it to a DataFrame: [1].
 City, country and date.
 [2].
 Latitude and longtitude.
 [3].
 Maximum temperature.
 [4].
 Humidity.
 [5].
 Cloudiness.
 [6].
 Wind speed.

+2. Exploratory Analysis with Visualization

+      1).
+Create scatter plots of the weather data for the following comparisions: [1] Latitude v.s temperature.
+[2].
+Latitude v.s humidity.
+[3].
+Latitude v.s.
+Cloudiness.
+[4].
+Latitude v.s. wind speed.

+      2).
+Determine the correlations for the following weather data: [1].
+Latitude and temperature.
+[2].
+Latitude and humidity.
+[3].
+Latitude and cloudiness.
+[4].
+Latitude and wind speed.

+      3).
+Create a series of heatmaps using the Google Maps and Places API that showcases the following: [1].
+Latitude and temperature.
+[2].
+Latitude and humidity.
+[3].
+Latitude and cloudiness.
+[4].
+Latitude and wind speed.

+3. Visualize Travel Data

+Create a heatmap with pop-up markers that can display information on specific cities based on a customer's travel perferences.
+Complete these steps:

+      1).
+Filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature.

+      2).
+Create a heatmap for the new DataFrame.

+      3).
+Find a hotel from the cities's coordinates using Google's Maps and Places API, and Search Nearby feature.

+      4).
+Store the name of the first hotel in the DataFrame.

+      5).
+Add pop-up markers to the heatmap that display information about the city, currrent maximum temperature, and a hotel in the city.